 There are 3 villages in Illinois.
 One is in Lockport.
 For more information, please contact SOS Children's Village

 We expose the rips in the fabric of society.
-HB-2 was the ambush bill that North Carolina passed in one day that made a state law to take away LGBTQIA+ and workers' rights.
-The Orlando massacre was hate following us into our safe place.
-The Presidential election is putting into office people who want us to go away.
+Some people just want us to go away.
 We cannot go away.
 We are nature's human beings who were born in or who immigrated to the United States.
 Our job is to stay alive, to pursue happiness, and to be secure in the knowledge that we are sufficient exactly as we define ourselves.

-We have lost the illusion of civil rights nationwide.
-Don't lose them in Illinois.
-Speak out against the racist, ableist, transphobic, homophobic talk right when it happens.
-Create together a Safe Community for All.
+Don't lose your civil rights in Illinois.
+Speak out against racist, ableist, transphobic, homophobic talk right when it happens.
+Let's work together for a Safe Community for All.

 Email us today!